hadronized/blog/lifetimes_and_self_borrowing.md

 }
 ```

-This is a very simple interface, yet I don’t need much. `Audio::set_playback_cursor` is cool when I debug my demos in realtime by clicking a time panel to quickly jump to a part of the music.
+This is a very simple interface, yet I don’t need more. `Audio::set_playback_cursor` is cool when I debug my demos in realtime by clicking a time panel to quickly jump to a part of the music.
 `Audio::toggle()` enables me to pause the demo to inspect an effect in the demo.
 Etc.

 However, how can I implement `Audio::new`?

 # The (current) limits of borrowing

-The problem kicks in as we need to wrap the three types – `Alto`, `Device` and `Context` – into the fields of `Audio`:
+The problem kicks in as we need to wrap the three types – `Alto`, `Device` and `Context` – as the fields of `Audio`:

 ```rust
 struct Audio<'a> {